NateNorton/cm1040_team_assignment/teamwork_report.md

 3. Provides information about the park (location of the park, map, opening hours, types of park attractions)
 3. Ticket prices and online ticket shop

-We have agreed on the content for the website:
-1. *Park theme:*  Fun and exciting Water/Nature park
-2. *Types of attractions:* Aquarium, Cable cars, Water splash slide, Roller coaster, Log flume, Pendulum ride, Drop tower, Rock climbing, Hike around the park.
-3. *Any other services:* Information centre, medical help centre, hotel, spa, car park, souvenir shop, restaurants, food stands, coffee shop
-4. *Any other information:* How to get to the park, Park map, Car park info, Links to the park social media pages, phone numbers, opening times, online ticket shop

 ## Analysis of 5 theme park web sites.

 We have discussed pros and cons of different wesites in Slack.
 Here are some of them: